Praetorian DASS: Countermeasure Dispenser Systems

-The Eurofighter includes four chaff/flare launchers mounted under the wings.
-Two Saab BOL-510 dispensers and two Cobham plc / Elettronica Aster 55mm flare dispensers.
-These countermeasures are controlled automatically by the DAC and, in response to an immediate threat, by the Missile Approach Warners or manually by the pilot.
+The Eurofighter includes four chaff/flare launchers mounted under the wings, namely two Saab BOL-510 dispensers and two Cobham plc / Elettronica Aster 55mm flare dispensers.
+These countermeasures are controlled automatically by the DAC and, in response to an immediate threat, by the Missile Approach Warners or even manually by the pilot.

 The two Saab BOL-510 dispensers are located at the end of LAU-7 launch rails near the outer wing tips ensures a good distribution of the decoys in the wake vortices, in addition small air intakes at the end of each dispenser generate more vortices.
 Each dispenser can be loaded with 160 packets of chaff/flares giving the Eurofighter a total of 320 chaff/flare cartridges (total weight 7–9 kg), consisting of the following decoys: